icrc/openmrs-android-fhir/docs/compose-migration/compose-components.md

 # Additional list rows

-- Patient details rows now use Compose equivalents: `PatientPropertyRow` for patient properties/observations/conditions, `PatientDetailsHeaderRow` for section headers, `PatientUnsyncedCard` for the unsynced banner, and `EncounterListItemRow`/`VisitListItemRow` for encounters and visits.
+- Patient details rows now use Compose equivalents: `PatientDetailsOverviewHeader` for the patient summary header, `PatientPropertyRow` for patient properties/observations/conditions, `PatientDetailsHeaderRow` for section headers, `PatientUnsyncedCard` for the unsynced banner, and `EncounterListItemRow`/`VisitListItemRow` for encounters and visits.
 - Selection and sync history screens now host `PatientSelectableRow`, `SelectPatientListItemRow`, `SyncSessionRow`, and the unsynced resource rows (`UnsyncedPatientRow`, `UnsyncedEncounterRow`, `UnsyncedObservationRow`) to mirror their original XML styling while remaining in RecyclerView-based flows.

 # Patient list row